-My theme for this week is meal ideas.
-It could be a one pot meal, combo meal or any combination that makes a meal complete.
-When I signed up, I had one pot meals on mind and later that changed to my everyday dinner menu.
+Theme for this week is meal ideas.
+It can be a one pot meal, combo meal or any combination that makes a meal complete.
 Couple of weeks ago when I saw Sandhya’s lunch menus and Rajani’s thali, I was tempted to do one as well.

 Pesaru Garelu – Recipe follows

-Tomato Potato Lima Beans Shorva – here.
-Follow the recipe and add potatoes as well
+Tomato Potato Lima Beans Shorva – Follow the recipe and add potatoes as well

 Yields: 12 (depends on the size and I usually tend to make small garelu)

-- 1 cup Split Moong (the one with skin but moong dal can also be used)
+- 1 cup Split Moong with husk husked moong dal also works

 - 6 Green Chilies